 However, setting up and managing data lakes today involves a lot of manual, complicated, and time-consuming tasks.
 This work includes loading data from diverse sources, monitoring those data flows, setting up partitions, turning on encryption and managing keys, defining transformation jobs and monitoring their operation, re-organizing data into a columnar format, configuring access control settings, deduplicating redundant data, matching linked records, granting access to data sets, and auditing access over time.

-Creating a data lake with Lake Formation is as simple as defining where your data resides and what data access and security policies you want to apply.
-Lake Formation then collects and catalogs data from databases and object storage, moves the data into your new Amazon S3 data lake, cleans and classifies data using machine learning algorithms, and secures access to your sensitive data.
-Your users can then access a centralized catalog of data which describes available data sets and their appropriate usage.
+Creating a data lake with Lake Formation is as simple as defining data sources and what data access and security policies you want to apply.
+Lake Formation then helps you collect and catalog data from databases and object storage, move the data into your new Amazon S3 data lake, clean and classify your data using machine learning algorithms, and secure access to your sensitive data.
+Your users can access a centralized data catalog which describes available data sets and their appropriate usage.
 Your users then leverage these data sets with their choice of analytics and machine learning services, like Amazon Redshift, Amazon Athena, and (in beta) Amazon EMR for Apache Spark.
 Lake Formation builds on the capabilities available in AWS Glue.

 Build data lakes quickly

 With Lake Formation, you can move, store, catalog, and clean your data faster.
 You simply point Lake Formation at your data sources, and Lake Formation crawls those sources and moves the data into your new Amazon S3 data lake.
 Lake Formation organizes data in S3 around frequently used query terms and into right-sized chunks to increase efficiency.
 Lake Formation also changes data into formats like Apache Parquet and ORC for faster analytics.
 In addition, Lake Formation has built-in machine learning to deduplicate and find matching records (two entries that refer to the same thing) to increase data quality.